AltaArts/Gimp_Integration--Prism-Plugin/README.md

 - Gimp2 versions are supported.
 Gimp3 (2.99) support will be added in the future.
 - Prism and Gimp communicate through a socket.
 The port listed in the Gimp tab in Prism's DCC settings must be available, and any anti-virus must allow the port to be used.
-- Hint: if you click an Prism Menu item such as "State Manager" and nothing happens, you probaly need to start the server.
+- Hint: if you click an Prism Menu item such as "State Manager" and nothing happens, you probably need to start the server in the Prism menu.
 If message display is active, there will be a reminder shown.
 - Hint: clicking a Prism action from the menu loads an instance of Prism, and thus there is a slight delay for the actions such as requesting the Project Browser or State Manager.
-- As of now, .png, .exr, .jpg, and .psd exports are supported.
+- As of now: .png, .exr, .jpg, and .psd exports are supported.
 More formats will be added.
 - Gimp saves .exr's in full-float 32bit zip compression only.
 - To aid is use, tooltips are provided throughout.

 ## **Installation**